Evolution Counselling and Wellness

 Why do couples struggle with communication even when they love each other?

 Love does not automatically create communication skills.
 Stress, past wounds, emotional reactivity, and poor habits can all interfere with how couples speak and listen to each other.
+When the nervous system is activated during conflict, even well-intentioned partners can fall into patterns of defensiveness, withdrawal, or escalation that leave both people feeling more alone.

 What is the biggest communication mistake couples make?

 One of the biggest mistakes is listening to defend instead of listening to understand.
 Once defensiveness takes over, curiosity and connection tend to disappear.
+Dr. John Gottman’s research identified criticism, contempt, defensiveness, and stonewalling as the four patterns most predictive of relationship breakdown — and all four are rooted in communication habits that can be changed.

 How can couples communicate better during conflict?

-Can communication problems be fixed?
+Can communication problems in a relationship be fixed?

 When should couples consider therapy?